-Remember those newborn days, when your baby would almost instantly fall asleep in your arms, in the car seat, in church, in WalMart… pretty much anywhere?
+Remember those newborn days, when your baby would almost instantly fall asleep in your arms, in the car seat, in church, in the grocery store… pretty much anywhere?

 Well, those days are over, mama.